Skip to main content

 And dancing just for fun is great, too, whether on your own or with a partner.
 You'll have a good time while improving your flexibility, easing anxiety, and burning calories.

 • Yoga: The ancient practice of yoga aims to enhance strength, balance, and flexibility through gentle, fluid movements and stretches.
 It promotes mind-body connectedness and helps reduce stress and anxiety.
-A 2019 study on mice found that building strength can help improve blood glucose levels in people with diabetes and obesity.3 Chair yoga is a practical option for older adults with mobility challenges.
+In a systematic review of 16 studies, a daily habit of yoga or walking, along with an oral hypoglycemic agent, helped improve blood glucose levels.3 Chair yoga is a practical option for older adults with mobility challenges.
 The beauty of yoga is that it can be tailored to all age groups and fitness levels.

 • Weight training: Resistance exercises and weight training help build lean muscle mass, something that's essential for older adults as well as people with type 2 diabetes.
 This is because losing muscle makes it more difficult to maintain stable glucose levels.
 Weight training doesn't necessarily mean lifting big, heavy weights.
 You can achieve results using machines, small free weights, and resistance bands.